Join us in our inclusive church. Everyone is welcome.

 Children’s Sunday School is available as needed — children and their teacher leave for Sunday School immediately following the Anthem.

-Women of the Church meetings are monthly on Saturday mornings.
+Women of the Church meetings are held monthly on a Saturday morning.
 Watch the website or the Weekend Watch email for details!

 Men of the Church meet twice a month on Fridays for drinks and snacks, and meet one Saturday a month for breakfast.